 To find that out, you need to know two things: how you’re doing right now, and how that compares with everyone else.

-In other words, you need to have data showing how well you’re performing, at each stage of your funnel.
+In other words, you need to have data on several sales funnel metrics showing how well you’re performing at each stage of your sales conversion funnel.

 And you need to have benchmark data, which lets you understand how everyone else is performing.

-There are two big benefits from having this information.
+There are two big benefits of having this conversion rate funnel information.

-When you compare your current results with the benchmark data in your industry, you can see which number is furthest from the benchmarks and is likely to make the biggest difference.
+When you compare your current results with the average sales conversion rate data in your industry, you can see which number is furthest from the benchmarks and is likely to make the biggest difference.
 That will help you decide what to work on.

-Let’s imagine now you have a 0.5% opt-in rate and you know 2% is normal in your market.
-Well, in this case you can potentially quadruple your opt-in rate.
+Let’s imagine now you have a 0.5% opt-in rate, and you know 2% is normal in your market.
+Well, in this case, you can potentially quadruple your opt-in rate.
 That can make a big difference.
-You can have a lot more people into your email list.
+You can have a lot more people on your email list.
 And it should be reasonably doable, as you’re so far below the standard.
 So that’s worth putting on the list of options.

 A client of ours changed a part of their funnel.
-Someone in the team changed a sign-up form to be more secure, and something broke without them realising.
+Someone in the team changed a sign-up form to be more secure, and something broke without them realizing it.

-I hope this gives you a nice overview of why tracking your sales funnel conversion rates is so important.
+I hope this gives you a nice overview of why tracking your marketing funnel conversion rate is so important.
 It is the most important thing in business and marketing.
 Without it, you’re trying to reach your goal destination blindfolded.

 Now you’re probably wondering how to build a good system for tracking your data.
 That’s what we’ll talk about next.